topheman/react-es6-redux/README.md

 ####Run

-* Open a terminal in the react-es6 folder and `npm run dev`
+* Open a terminal in the react-es6 folder and `npm run webpack-dev`
 * Open a terminal in the topheman-apis-proxy folder and `grunt serve` (see more in the [run in local](https://github.com/topheman/topheman-apis-proxy#run-in-local) README section)
 * Go to [http://localhost:8080/](http://localhost:8080/)